rackspace/runway/README.md

 #### tfenv

 If a `.terraform-version` file is placed in the module, [tfenv](https://github.com/kamatama41/tfenv) will be invoked to ensure the appropriate version is installed prior to module deployment.

+## Additional Functionality

+### whichenv

+Execute `runway whichenv` to output the name of the currently detected environment (see `Basic Concepts` for an overview of how runway determines the environment name).